Nonlinear2/Bread-Engine/readme.md

 # Overview
-Bread engine is a chess engine written in C++.
-There is still a lot of room for improvement, but Bread is relatively strong (and probably unbeatable by humans).
-Currently, it is rated 2700 elo on the computer chess rating lists.
+Bread is a superhuman chess engine written in C++.
+Currently, it is rated 2900 elo on the computer chess rating lists.
 Bread uses minimax search with NNUE (efficiently updatable neural network) as an evaluation function.
-The neural network is homemade and trained using lichess's open database with evaluated games.
+The neural network is homemade and was originally trained using lichess's open database.
+More recently, the training has been done using games of self play.

 Bread engine does not have a graphical interface built in.
 However it supports the uci protocol, you can therefore run it on any chess graphical interface, such as [cute chess](https://github.com/cutechess/cutechess) or [arena](http://www.playwitharena.de/).